pierregrandidier/im-tips/README.md

 # im-tips
-Quick tips to help humanitarian information managers in the field
+Quick tips to help humanitarian surge delegate to collect, manage and share data in the field